-When trying to measure the impact of wire delays on a circuit, routing delays are more meaningful when distance is normalized to the amount of logic that can be reached.
-To approximate logic density-normalized routing delays, we adjust the FPGA routing distance by the square root of the FPGAs overall area overhead versus custom CMOS ( $\sqrt{23 \times} = 4.8 \times$ ).
-That is, a circuit implemented on an FPGA will need to use wires that are 4.8× longer than the equivalent circuit implemented in custom CMOS.
+When trying to measure the impact of wire delays on a circuit, routing delays are more meaningful when "distance" is normalized to the amount of "logic" that can be reached.
+To approximate logic density-normalized routing delays, we adjust the FPGA routing distance by the square-root of the FPGA's overall area overhead vs. custom CMOS ($\sqrt{23\times}=4.8\times$).
+That is, a circuit implemented on an FPGA will need to use wires that are 4.8 times longer than the equivalent circuit implemented in custom CMOS.

-The logic density-normalized routing delays are plotted as Stratix III area adjusted in Fig. 8.
-Short local FPGA wires (100 mm) have a logic density-normalized delay ratio of $20 \times$ , while long global wires (7 500 mm) have a delay ratio of only $9 \times$ .
-The short wire delay ratio is comparable with the overall delay ratio for full processors, but the long wire delay ratio is half of that, suggesting that FPGAs are less affected by long wire delays than custom CMOS.
+The logic density-normalized routing delays are plotted as "Stratix III Area Adjusted" in Fig. 8.
+Short local FPGA wires (100 μm) have a logic density-normalized delay ratio of $20\times$, while long global wires (7500 μm) have a delay ratio of only $9\times$.
+The short wire delay ratio is comparable to the overall delay ratio for full processors, but the long wire delay ratio is half that, suggesting that FPGAs are less affected by long wire delays than custom CMOS.